She (1935 film): Development

-In July 1934, RKO announced they would make the film the following year as one of the studio's big productions.
-Helen Gahagan's and Nigel Bruce's casting was announced in January 1935.
-It was Gahagan's first movie after a long theatre career.
+RKO hoped that She would follow Cooper's previous success, King Kong.
+Cooper had originally intended to shoot the film in color, but budget cuts by RKO forced him to shoot the film in black and white at the last minute.
 This film, along with The Last Days of Pompeii, were part of a two-picture agreement with Cooper, with the initial agreement stating that each film would be made for $1 million each.
-However, in pre-production, RKO informed him of their slashing of the budget, as he would now have to shoot the two films for a combined $1 million rather than $1 million each.
+However, in pre-production, RKO informed him of budget changes, stating that he would now have to shoot the two films for a combined $1 million rather than $1 million each.
+He stated that he "cheated a lot" on She to direct more money into Pompeii.
 He would later refer to the film as the "worst picture I ever made."
+One way Cooper reduced production costs on She was by reusing set materials.
+The grand palace with its ornate gates in She consisted of the gates to Skull Island from King Kong.
+Cooper planned a scene where the explorers are attacked by mammoths, to be animated by Willis O'Brien who worked on King Kong, but cut the scene to stay within budget.